Aaron Hernandez: Death

 On April 19, 2017, at 3:05 am EDT, five days after Hernandez was acquitted of the 2012 Boston double homicide of Daniel de Abreu and Safiro Furtado, correction officers found Hernandez hanging with bed sheets from the window in his cell at the Souza-Baranowski Correctional Center in Lancaster, Massachusetts.
 He was transported to UMass Memorial Hospital-Leominster where he was pronounced dead at 4:07 am.
 He had been smoking K2, a drug associated with psychosis, within thirty hours of his death.
 A fellow inmate told investigators that he had spent much of the previous two days smoking the synthetic cannabinoid.

 State Department of Correction spokesman Christopher Fallon first said that no suicide note was found in the initial search of the two-person cell, which Hernandez occupied alone.
 On April 20, 2017, investigators reported that three handwritten notes were next to a Bible opened to John 3:16 and that "John 3:16" was written on his forehead in red ink.

 Shampoo was found covering the floor, cardboard was wedged under the cell door to make it difficult for someone to enter, and there were drawings in blood (Note: The blood came from a cut on his right middle finger.) on the walls showing an unfinished pyramid and the all-seeing eye of God, with the word "Illuminati" written in capital letters underneath.
-The drawings were references to the Nation of Gods and Earths, a Black supremacist movement.
-Hernandez learned about the Nation of Gods and Earths, a movement influenced by Islam, through hip hop culture while in prison.
+The drawings were references to the Five-Percent Nation, a Black supremacist movement.
+Hernandez learned about the Nation of Gods and Earths, a movement influenced by Islam, through hip-hop culture while in prison.
 He also expressed an interest in Christianity, telling fellow prisoners that "we all have Jesus Christ inside of us".

 Jose Baez, Hernandez's attorney, reprinted the contents of the notes in his 2018 book Unnecessary Roughness.
 One short letter was addressed to Baez, thanking him for securing the acquittal in the double homicide and anticipating an appeal in the Odin Lloyd case.
 In addition, he asked Baez to pass along thanks to specific musicians whose songs Hernandez found inspiring.
 The other two notes were addressed to Hernandez's fiancée and daughter.
 He told Jenkins "You're rich," which prosecutors in the Lloyd case believed was a reference to abatement ab initio, the legal doctrine that vacates convictions if a defendant dies before his appeals are exhausted.